 #9 Use your lips more

-#10 Do not try to get your accent a 100% correct
+#10 Do not try to get your Russian accent a 100% correct

 There is a reason why I saved this tip for last.
-Too many people make the mistake of wanting to become like a perfect speaker in Russian.
-Because let me ask you a question: how many English speakers do you know they didn’t speak English when they were born and they are now speaking it without any accent whatsoever? exactly, not a lot.
+Too many people make the mistake of wanting to become a perfect speaker of Russian.
+Because let me ask you a question: how many English speakers do you know didn’t speak English when they were born and are now speaking it without any accent whatsoever? exactly, not a lot.

 So then why would you expect to sound like a native speaker in Russian as well?
 In the end, the most important thing is that Russian speakers understand what you were saying.
 And not how well your accent might sound.

-So yes, please put in all the effort you can to make sure that your accent in Russian sounds as good as possible.
-But also understand that you probably will never sound Exactly like a native Russian speaker, so that when people understand you it is already good enough.
-Instead of trying to perfect your Russian accent, focus on learning new words, new expressions, and practicing your conversational Russian with native speakers as much as possible.
+So yes, please put in all the effort you can to make sure that your Russian accent sounds as good as possible.
+But also understand that you probably will never sound exactly like a native Russian speaker, so that when people understand you it is already good enough.
+Instead of trying to perfect your Russian accent, focus on learning new words, and new expressions, and practicing your conversational Russian with native speakers as much as possible.
 That will get you a lot further in your quest to become fluent in Russian.